(If you’ve missed the beginning of The End, start with this link)

 “Yes, Naples, the one in Italy.
 What happened there?”

 “Ah.
-So this is why…”
+So that’s why…”

 “I guess so.
 What else did he say?”

-“Yes, you, me, and most of everybody else, I think.”
+“Yes, you, me, and most of the rest, I think.”

 “Well, look, not that I want to kick you out since you just got here, but…”

-“No problem, let’s not waste time.
+“No problem, let’s not waste any time.
 That’s why I was downstairs waiting for you to wake up.
 Thanks for the tea.”

 “Thank you.
 Take care of yourself.
 See you in two days.”